 State drinking water programs need support to oversee public health compliance at nearly 150,000 public water systems.
-To help, EPA has been providing states with Safe Drinking Water Information System (SDWIS) state software since the 1990s to reduce data management burden and promote national consistency in state implementation of the Public Water System Supervision Program under the Safe Drinking Water Act.
+To help, EPA has been providing states with Safe Drinking Water Information System (SDWIS) State software since the 1990s to reduce data management burden and promote national consistency in state implementation of the Public Water System Supervision Program under the Safe Drinking Water Act.
 This suite of software enables drinking water programs to: manage water system inventory information; receive and manage large volumes of system compliance monitoring data; manage sampling and monitoring schedules; determine candidate drinking water rules violations via the Compliance Determination Subsystem; and track enforcement.
 It also provides tools to assist with required quarterly reporting of violations, inventory, and actions data to EPA’s SDWIS Fed database.
 This software is in critical need of modernization.

+The DW-SFTIES Modernization effort, which aims to identify a technical solution that meets the needs of all stakeholders, employs a development approach that operationalizes the principles identified in the E-Enterprise Digital Strategy.
 This modernization effort is expected to reduce state data management work and enhance the timeliness and accuracy of drinking water data transferred among drinking water systems, primacy agencies, and EPA.

 The planning phase, completed in July 2020, included determination and selection of the best option for future modernization of the system.
 In this phase, the DW-SFTIES Board recommended (and EPA accepted) an EPA-hosted, centralized system.
 The pre-development phase kicked off in Fall 2020 and concluded in August 2021.
 The design phase was initiated the next month and ran until July 2022, followed by the development preparation phase.
 Accomplishments during this phase (August 2022–January 2023) include: